turbopixel/Datr/README.md

 ### What is Datr?

-A simple date converter library in PHP
+A simple date converter library in PHP.

 ### Dependencies